-Organika – Perhaps the Most Beautiful Cafe That I Have Ever Visited
+Organika – The Most Beautiful Cafe That I Have Ever Visited

 Organika is one of Thailand’s most reputable homegrown spa brands with their own line of incense, perfumes, diffusers, soap and all things to keep you smelling fresh all day.
 The café also doubles as their flagship store where you can sample and try out their organic products to your hearts’ content (yes free samples!).
 It was really quiet when we visited on a Thursday morning.
 Sunlight pours in through the tall windows, and there’s an enormous tree (should be a fake one) sitting in the center of the café.
 Upon entering the café, you’ll be greeted by the very warm staff, along with a very inviting botanical scent.
 The cafe emanates an extremely clean and relaxing vibe.
 I’ll definitely recommend bringing along your camera if you own one.
 Unless it’s raining, you’ll find that the entire place is flooded with beautiful light no matter where you’re seated.